 I am currently using Qt to develop a cross-platform application which uses a 3rdparty Qt Quick library, Kirigami.

-To collect the program files for distribution I use windeployqt.
-I want Kirigami to be included into the directory, but windeployqt only adds Qt's own QML modules.
-According to the windeployqt manual:
+To build a distributable image, dmg, I use macdeployqt.
+I want Kirigami to be included into the image, but macdeployqt only adds Qt's own QML modules.
+According to the macdeployqt manual:

 This argument is used to specify the application's qml source directory to be scanned for import * statements.
 It can accept multiple paths, but these are not used as library search paths.

-To specify a library search path, windeployqt would need to pass it as an -importPath argument to qmlimportscanner, but it only passes Qt's default library location: http://code.qt.io/cgit/qt/qttools.git/tree/src/windeployqt/main.cpp?h=dev#n1311
+To specify a library search path, macdeployqt would need to pass it as an -importPath argument to qmlimportscanner, but it only passes Qt's default library location: http://code.qt.io/cgit/qt/qttools.git/tree/src/macdeployqt/shared/shared.cpp#n1236

 As a hack one can create a link to the custom location from inside the Qt installation, and that's what I use for now, but I believe there has to be a better way.

-Linuxdeployqt is heavily based on macdeployqt, so I thought I can fix the same issue upstream to avoid hacks on macOS as well and sent this patch.
+Linuxdeployqt is heavily based on macdeployqt, so I thought I can fix the same issue upstream to avoid hacks on macOS as well.